IEEE-UH-Manoa/sab.ieeeatuhm.com/professional_fees_proposal.md

 # Student Proposal for Professional Fee Spending in FY 2015

 ## New items requested by students
-Prices and quantities below are estimates.
+Prices and quantities below are estimates of the items the SAB wishes for Professional Fees to be spent on.
+Generally, all the items requested are for supplying the new project room with new items.

 ### Reflow Oven in the Project Room
 A reflow oven is a machine used primarily for reflow soldering of surface mount electronic components to printed circuit boards (PCB).